Half day excursion

 Book online in 3 easy steps

-Fom May to October you have the opportunity to participate in this marvellous excursion to see dolphins in the sea, together with the stunning sunrise in the
+Fom May to October you have the opportunity to participate in this marvellous excursion to see dolphins in the sea, together with the stunning sunrise in the Bay of Alcudia.
+We begin our excursion enjoying the sunrise from our boat and watching as the sky illuminates with brilliant colours on Mallorca’s horizon as the day dawns.

 On the return trip you can enjoy breakfast aboard the boat with pastries, toast, ham, cheese, butter, marmalade, coffee, tea and juice.